ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 ## [From _The Milan exchange._](https://chroniclingamerica.loc.gov/lccn/sn86053488/1880-02-19/ed-1/seq-2)

 #### 1880-02-19 &middot; Milan, Gibson County, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+perimental ma­
+chine, costing only $400, converts the
+raw material into white, elastic fiber
+with great rapidity, and promises to
+reduce the cost and improve the quality
+of such goods very materially.
 The pain caused by the sting of a
 plant or insect is the result of a certain
 amount of acid poison injected into the